mdelkins/commandos/README.md

-# COMMANDOES
+# COMMANDOS

-Commandoes is a project designed to help any ruby app use the command pattern to change state.
+Commandos is a project designed to help any ruby app use the command pattern to change state.

 ## PREREQUISITES